withtally/gov_deployer/README.md

 Deploy in a single command all the contracts needed to create an Bravo Compound style governance.

+To deploy bravo you need to deploy token, timelock, delegate and after it the delegator.
+Delegator is the main governance contract and delegate is the governance contract used as a proxy to the delegator.

 ```bash
 npx hardhat bravo_dao \
     --name DAO_NAME \